birozsombor4/spring-rest-api/README.md

 #### Deployed version of application

-This template is deployed to Heroku and you can reach it on this URL: [Link]()
+This template is deployed to Heroku and you can reach it on this URL: [https://spring-rest-api-template.herokuapp.com/](https://spring-rest-api-template.herokuapp.com/)

 The deployed application doesn't contain email verification logic so you can try it out via [Potman](https://www.postman.com/) or [Hoppscotch
 ](https://hoppscotch.io/).